EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 | where FileName in~ (ConfigArtifacts)
 // Row-level branch: first and last are the same instant.
 Name them anyway, so the
 // union carries one vocabulary and the outer summarize has nothing to guess about.
+// Connections/ActiveDays are long(0) here for the same reason — they describe the
+// network branch, and 0 reads as "not a network finding", not as a missing value.
 | extend FirstSeen = Timestamp, LastSeen = Timestamp
+| extend Connections = long(0), ActiveDays = long(0)
 | project
     FirstSeen, LastSeen, DeviceId, DeviceName,
     Process     = InitiatingProcessFileName,
     ProcessPath = InitiatingProcessFolderPath,
     Account     = InitiatingProcessAccountName,
+    Connections, ActiveDays,
     Detail      = strcat(FolderPath, " <- ", InitiatingProcessCommandLine)
 | extend Signal = "ConfigArtifactWrite";
+// The module is a DLL.
+This branch is the only one that sees it regardless of
+// which host process loaded it — including hosts on the allowlist below. let ModuleLoads = DeviceImageLoadEvents
+| where Timestamp > ago(lookback)
+| where FileName in~ (ModuleImages)
+| extend FirstSeen = Timestamp, LastSeen = Timestamp
+| extend Connections = long(0), ActiveDays = long(0)
+| project
+    FirstSeen, LastSeen, DeviceId, DeviceName,
+    Process     = InitiatingProcessFileName,
+    ProcessPath = InitiatingProcessFolderPath,
+    Account     = InitiatingProcessAccountName,
+    Connections, ActiveDays,
+    Detail      = strcat(FolderPath, " loaded by ", InitiatingProcessFileName,
+                         " [", coalesce(SHA256, "no hash"), "]")
+| extend Signal = "ModuleImageLoad";
 let UnexpectedGraphClients = DeviceNetworkEvents
 | where Timestamp > ago(lookback)
 | where ActionType == "ConnectionSuccess"